Bryce-Davitt/Monte_Carlo_Engine/Engine/Engine/README.md

 # Monte Carlo Engine for European Options

 ## Overview
 This python project is a modular Monte Carlo simulation engine for pricing European options and computing Greeks (Delta, Gamma) using Geometric Brownian Motion (GBM).
-It is designed for extensibility, performance, and clarity, making it suitable for both software engineering and quantitative finance applications.
+I'm thinking about extending it to handle additional risk sensitivities like Vega, Theta, and Rho, as well as incorporating stochastic volatility models, but I'm not sure if I will.

 ## Features
 - Modular design: Easily extend with new models (e.g., Heston)